5 MINS

 Jasper visited the Tangkuban Perahu, one of Indonesia’s active volcanoes

 Jasper: This is a difficult one to answer, because there have been so many new and exciting experiences for me.
-If I had to choose, hiking at popular volcanoes and mountains and exploring new cafes have got to be my two favorite things to do in Jakarta.
+If I had to choose, hiking at popular volcanoes and mountains and exploring new cafes have got to be my two favourite things to do in Jakarta.
 I went to Tangkuban Perahu over the weekends and got to take in so many breathtaking sights that I could have only dreamt of back in Singapore.
 I also took the opportunity to explore cafes around Jakarta, especially since there were so many to choose from.
 The most memorable one for me as a dog lover was the dog cafe I visited in Pluit called Dog Ministry, where there were so many cute dogs for me to interact and take photos with!

 Zixuan’s view as she WFC (works from cafes)

-Hunting for cafes (to work in)!
+Zixuan: Hunting for cafes (to work in)!
 Cafes in Jakarta are often tucked away in the cityscape and require a bit of searching.
 Personally, it was very interesting to explore Indonesia’s streets where make-shift housing and skyscrapers existed side-by-side.

 Brian and his peers out and about exploring Vietnam